darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/global-color-picker.md

 : To update a live sample:
    - right-click on a live sample, which will copy the selected live sample color to the primary sample.
 To show that live sample editing is in progress an icon ![save icon](.global-color-picker/save-icon.png#icon) is shown on the live sample.
    - make a new color selection on the primary sample.
-It is not necessary to click the picker to start the new color selection.
+It is not necessary to click the picker to start the new color selection, but you can still use the picker to alter the picker mode (point or area).
+Note that using the picker to select the existing picker mode will cancel the edit.
    - to save the new color selection, right-click on _any_ live sample to update that sample (it does not have to be the originally selected live sample).
 The save icon will be removed.

 display samples on image/vectorscope